-The licensee shall seek CNSC staff acceptance of the methodology and computer codes to be used for the PSA.
+The licensee shall seek CNSC staff acceptance of the methodology and computer codes to be used for the PSA before using them to fulfill the requirements of this document.

-The methodology should be suitable to support the objectives of the PSA (set forth in section 2 of this document) and to support the intended PSA applications.
+The methodology should be suitable to support the objectives of the PSA (set forth in Section 2 of this document) and to support the intended PSA applications.
 The computer codes that support the analytical methods should be adequate for the purpose and scope of the analysis.